-- As at 26th November 2018, there were 9.8 full-time equivalent agency workers 4.6 employed (a similar level to May 2018).
-In order to recruit, retain and develop a stable workforce of social workers, there is a targeted recruitment campaign underway to attract newly qualified and experienced staff to Northumberland, and a social work academy has been launched and currently has nine social workers in their Assessed and Supported Year in Employment (ASYE).
-As well as this, a Continuous and Professional Development (CPD) pathway is being developed for aspiring senior practitioners and managers. - 4.7 Work with children in need is supported both by practical guidance and a policy framework.
-Assessments of children in need routinely record information, conclusions and decisions, and the majority are completed within the nationallyprescribed timescale and in November 2018 (so far), 100% of referrals had a decision made on them by a team manager within 1 working day.

-4.8 Systems are in place to ensure that where staff are absent from work, their work trays (within ICS) can be picked up, checked and actioned, with the system generating alerts for workers to pick up tasks where necessary.
+- Northumberland's agency rate also continues to reduce and resides at 6% at the end of May 2019; compared to 7% at the end of September 2019.
+This is below the national rate (15%) and the regional average (9%).
+In order to recruit, retain and develop a stable workforce of social workers, there is a targeted recruitment campaign underway to attract newly qualified and experienced staff to Northumberland.
+Central to this is the ASYE Academy, which now has its second cohort of ASYE social workers.
+The first cohort of 8 workers moved into social work teams in February and the second cohort of eight are now in the Academy, with a further eight being recruited for the next tranche in August.
+As well as this, a Continuous and Professional Development (CPD) pathway has been developed and implemented for aspiring senior practitioners and managers. - 1.7 Work with children in need is supported both by practical guidance and a policy framework.
+Assessments of children in need routinely record information, conclusions and decisions, and the vast majority are completed within the nationally-prescribed timescale and in June 2019 (so far), 100% of referrals had a decision made on them by a team manager within 1 working day. - 1.8 Systems are in place to ensure that where staff are absent from work, their work trays (within ICS) can be picked up, checked and actioned, with the system generating alerts for workers to pick up tasks where necessary.

-5. RECENT TRENDS WITHIN THE CHILD PROTECTION PROCESS
+2. RECENT TRENDS WITHIN THE CHILD PROTECTION PROCESS

-5.1 STANDARD DATASET
+2.1 STANDARD DATASET